anuran-Chakraborty/OOPLab/README.md

 #### The list of the assignments are as below with their directory name

 ### 1. Assignment 1
-..* Time class to display time in 24 hrs and 12 hr format ..* Complex class to perform operations on complex numbers ..* TollTax class to perform toll tax operations
+  * Time class to display time in 24 hrs and 12 hr format.
+  * Complex class to perform operations on complex numbers.
+  * TollTax class to perform toll tax operations.
-..* ItemList class to maintani a stock list of various items ..* Student class for maintaning student records
+  * ItemList class to maintani a stock list of various items.
+  * Student class for maintaning student records.